lirao/Rao-Li/script.md

 Red: ヽ(✿ﾟ▽ﾟ)ノ Blue!
 Do you want this Potion?
 I 	 beat a Level 15 adventurer and  he paid me this as commission!
 Blue: (´･_･`)
 Blue: I don't need potions.
 I have enough dodge and I hate the taste...
+Red: Oh... but there's a bunch of other stuff I found too (´・ω・)つ
+Blue: This is neat!
+Now I can use Fire magic

 Red: Oh...
 What about this star candy though?
 You love them! (●´・ω・‘)
 Blue: ...
 Yes I do (*ﾟ∀ﾟ*)
+Red: I'm going to the heart candy though, these are my favorite (=￣ω￣=)
+Blue: (=￣ω￣=)

 ## Heart 1: Development 承
 Blue slime leaves on a journey to train.
 Red chases after Blue
-Blue: (๑•̀ㅂ•́)و✧ Red, I'm decided to go on special training with the Kung Fu Master to get stronger.
+Blue: (๑•̀ㅂ•́)و✧ Red, I've decided to go on special training with the Kung Fu Master to get stronger.
-Red: But that's really far away, I'm going to miss you...
+Red: But that's really far away, I'm going to miss you...  (｡ŏ_ŏ)
 Red: (☆_☆) Let me come with you!
 Blue: (´-ι_-｀) Fine...
 ## Heart 2: Plot twist 转